ukrishnas/LPSharp/CLP/README.md

   the solver.
 - [Clp](https://github.com/coin-or/Clp.git) for the solver.

-An important decision with respect to source code management was whether to use git [submodules](http://git-scm.com/book/en/v2/Git-Tools-Submodules) or copy the files.
-We are using submodules to simplify pulling in future changes.

-The code from the public repositories have been simplified in the following
+The submodules have been simplified in the following ways:
-ways:

 - Coinbrew is a helpful shell script and .coin-or folders that fetches dependent projects, runs configure and make.
 Since all files are already in a single